rcls/gpsfreak/README.md

 Connectors
 ==========

-**GPS Input** for an active L1 and/or L5 GPS antenna.
-It provides 3.3 V (or 5 V) antennae power.
-The voltage selection is a strap resistor on board.

 **Outputs 1+** and **1–**
 : Complementary high frequency, 3 MHz to 1.6 GHz, 11 dBm nominal output power.